DanTheDevStuff/10110BlackHack01101/README.md

 - 👋 Hi, I’m @10110BlackHack01101 or Dan.
 I'm a white male who loves computers.
-- 👀 I’m interested in Ethical Hacking and Penetration Testing
+- 👀 I’m interested in Aviation and Programming
-- 🌱 I’m currently learning Ethical Hacking with Kali Linux
+- 🌱 I’m currently learning Python
-- 📫 How to reach me: Email blackhacker1995@gmail.com
+- 📫 How to reach me: Email blackhacker1995@outlook.com